Neutral / cushion / high arch

 Topo Athletic ST-2 size and fit

-The neutral road running shoe is available in the standard length for both men and women.
+The reliable road running shoe is available in the standard length for both men and women.
 The available width for the men’s version is D – Medium, while the women’s version is B – Medium.
 The semi-curved shape of the ST-2 accommodates the natural curvature of the human foot.

 The full-length rubber outsole provides enhanced durability and better grip on wet surfaces.
 Also, it is very durable, so it enables the shoe to give its best performance throughout its lifecycle.